Skip to main content

 Example 1: Short-term demand

-In the example above, 3 FTEs of Product Designer work need to be fulfilled in the week of Dec 29th.
-Unmet demand dropped to 1.8 FTEs the week after and to 0 after that.
+In the example above, 1 FTE of Engagement work need to be fulfilled in the week of Jan 19th.
+There's no further demand for this role.

 Action to be considered: